 It depends.
 I could lie and tell you I adhere to a highly disciplined, impressively strict writing schedule that allows for only a lean lunch of egg whites and protein shakes and timed bathroom breaks...but I don’t.

-I walk around the house and talk out scenes to myself.
-I stop and play with my dog or the bunnies.
+I walk around the house and talk out scenes to myself. : I stop and play with my pets.
 I forage for leftover pizza or whatever else I can find in the fridge, but I don’t eat over the keyboard, because crumbs muck up the keys.

 I’m very much a go-with-the-flow sort of person.
 It works for me.
 It might not for you.

 Do you pick your covers?

 No. I consider myself very, very lucky because I’ve gotten such fabulous covers over the years, but the truth is, very few traditionally published authors have a lot of input on the covers of their books.
 I’ve been able to ask for some tweaks, but that’s about it.

 That said, I’m totally excited about the covers in The Sweetest Dark Series.
 They’re stunning.

 How can I get published?